 Explore the cobbled back roads of Spitalfields before seeking refuge in this modern Italian restaurant on a skinny lane.
-The menu is short and sweet, with more dolci items than any other category.
-Seafood sharing plates please the peckish while ox cheek, tail and heart tagliatelle and chicken-liver tortelli sate more serious eaters.
+Veal meatballs and sirloins please the peckish, while mussel orecchiette and carbonara with pig’s head and black truffle sate more serious eaters.

-Skip the over-sauced tikka masala on Brick Lane and walk five blocks east to this Pakistani institution.
-Start with the tender grilled lamb chops, followed by garlic chicken, king prawns and the surprise-hit: cumin-dusted okra.
-They don’t serve alcohol, so if you’re looking for a drink, head to Pride of Spitalfields for a pint of Cornish ale.
+Skip the over-sauced tikka masala on Brick Lane and walk five blocks east to this Punjabi institution.
+Start with the tender grilled lamb chops, followed by garlic chicken, king prawns and the surprise hit: cumin-dusted okra.
+They don’t serve alcohol, though you can BYOB, or head to nearby Pride of Spitalfields for a pint of ale.

 Get your bearings atop the ArcelorMittal Orbit, an Anish Kapoor sculpture with the world’s longest and tallest tunnel-slide.
 Explore the network of playgrounds, rock pools and climbing walls en route to the VeloPark, where you can book an hour-long track session (bike and helmet included), or test the waters at Zaha Hadid’s London Aquatics Centre.

-The London Waterbus Company navigates the Victorian-era Regent’s Canal on its traditional narrowboat.
-Board at Camden Lock Market after a lunch of gourmet burgers at Haché.
+The London Waterbus Company navigates the Victorian-era Regent’s Canal on its traditional narrow boat.
 There’s no booking required for the one-hour, one-way voyage, which takes you past weeping willows, Regency manors and the London Zoo’s chirpy aviary.
-Alight in Little Venice, a community perched at the canal’s widest point, for cocktails on the terrace at the Waterway.
+Start in Little Venice, a quaint enclave on the water, or in Camden, the hangout for goths, punks and music fanatics.